matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 image: articles/lighthouse/lighthouse_sm.png
 intro: "**Google's built-in testing tool Lighthouse judges the accessibility of our websites with a score between 0 and 100.
 It’s laudable to try to\_get a high grading, but a score of 100 doesn’t mean that the site is perfectly accessible.\nTo prove that I carried out a little experiment.**"
 teaser: >-
-  It’s always nice to see when people post their lighthouse scores on social media to highlight how well they’ve optimised their own or their client's website.
+  It’s always nice to see when people post their Lighthouse scores on social media to highlight how well they’ve optimised their own or their client's website.
 It shows that they care about the quality of what they build.
 tags: